 For more information, please visit the Modern Language Department website.

-The Theatre Arts Department offers a major and minor in theatre and a minor in dance, and produces an ambitious season of productions including classics, original works, contemporary plays, dance performances, and musicals.
+The Theatre Arts Department offers a major and minor in theatre, and produces an ambitious season of productions including classics, original works, contemporary plays, dance performances, and musicals.
 Students study a comprehensive curriculum, including courses in acting, directing, dramatic literature, choreography, theatre history, and design.
 To take full advantage of the program, students are encouraged to spend a semester off-campus on programs in England, Ireland, San Francisco, or Los Angeles.
 The annual Westmont Fringe Festival provides a platform for the development of the generative, artistic voice, featuring original theatre, dance, film, and performance art created by students.

 For more information, please visit the Theatre Arts Department website.